Get us in your inbox

 • price 2 of 4

 Head to this Instagrammable and Miami-bred natural-food cafe chain for its stellar açaí bowls and laid-back surfer vibes.
 Perfect for that mid-day coffee break, order a cappuccino, a double macchiato, a latte or some other form of coffee and mix it with your choice of almond, oat, hemp or organic whole milk.
-Our choice combo is an oat milk latte with a PB Energy bowl: an açaí bowl with banana, peanut butter, strawberries, granola, goji berries, almonds and cacao nibs.
-It’s the kind of meal to fuel you for a day of hitting the waves or, in our case, the sand.
+The oat milk lattes are the jam here, particularly the matcha version.
+Our choice combo is one of those with a PB Lover bowl: an açaí bowl with banana, peanut butter, strawberries, granola, goji berries, almonds and cacao nibs.
+It’s the kind of meal to fuel you for a day hitting the waves or, in our case, the sand.

 • South Beach